 No one deserves to be abused mental or physical, no matter what.
 No one.

-A narcissistic person will not see others feelings, opinions, boundaries, values, and they will not see their own mistakes, they will not be accountable, they will not be sorry. ( false apology if they have something to gain by doing so, which usually falls under.
+A narcissistic person will not see others’ feelings, opinions, boundaries, and values, and they will not see their own mistakes.
+They will not be held accountable.
+They will not be sorry. ( false apology if they have something to gain by doing so, which usually falls under.
 “If you hadn’t, I wouldn’t.”
 Or ” I’m sorry you. ) You can not reason with a narcissist.
 There is no compassion or understanding with a narcissist.
-You can not help a narcissistic person, and they don’t believe they’ve done wrong.
+You can not help a narcissistic person who doesn’t believe they’ve done wrong.

-People on the narcissistic personality disorder live in a different reality to those who are not, often believing their own lies and that all others are to blame.
+People with the narcissistic personality disorder live in a different reality to those who are not, often believing their own lies and that all others are to blame.

 You will never get your feelings validated from a narcissistic person, they are not listening, and they don’t care.
 They only hear things they’ll be able to use against you in the future.

-So how do you explain to those around you?
+So how do you explain it to those around you?

-Don’t if they’re not willing to listen or learn, stop talking and leave them to it, with society, there is most likely a percentage that just don’t care, a percentage that just want the gossip, a percentage that are glad it’s not them, and then those who care and want to help.
+Don’t if they’re not willing to listen or learn, stop talking and leave them to it.
+With society, there is most likely a percentage that just doesn’t care, a percentage that just wants the gossip, a percentage that is glad it’s you and not them, and then those who care and want to help.

 Yet you should be allowed to speak your truth, and it’s vital to speak your truth.

-Remember those who’ve not lived through it will not fully get it.
-You know what happened, you know how you feel, your feelings are valid and those who’ve lived it understands and know how you feel.
+Remember, those who’ve not lived through it will not fully get it.
+You know what happened, you know how you feel, your feelings are valid, and those who’ve lived it understand and knows how you feel.

-If you want to tell people, then tell them, explain once and leave them to it, don’t get into a debate and start defending yourself, know your truth, know who you are, know others opinions of you do not define you, you define you, those who judge you, let them, their judgment speaks volumes on who they are as a person, not you.
+If you want to tell people, then tell them, explain once and leave them to it, don’t get into a debate and start defending yourself.
+Know your truth, know who you are, and know others’ opinions of you do not define you.
+You define yourself.
+Those who judge you, let them.
+Their judgment speaks volumes about who they are as a person, not you.

 Learn and know your own thinking so well that others can no longer use you against you.

-There is no wrong trying to explain to those around you, or those close to you, just don’t get frustrated if they don’t get it, most are not doing it to hurt you, they just don’t understand, if they ask questions and you want to talk, talk, if not tell them, ”I would prefer not to discuss this now.” or ”That’s in my past.” you do not have to explain every decision you made in life to others.
+There is no wrong in trying to explain to those around you or those close to you.
+Just don’t get frustrated if they don’t get it.
+Most are not doing it to hurt you.
+They just don’t understand if they ask questions.
+You want to talk, talk.
+If not, tell them, ”I would prefer not to discuss this now.” or ”That’s in my past.” you do not have to explain every decision you made in life to others.
 Also, remember just how long it took you to understand.

 Time and Patience, be patient with yourself and allow yourself time to overcome what you’ve been through.
-Live for today, not yesterday, look at what you want in your future and set out to achieve, in time people will see you for you, and actions speak louder than words, what others think of you is for them, what you think of you is for you, you should never think you are what someone else thinks you are, you should think you are who you want to be.
+Live for today, not yesterday.
+Look at what you want in your future and set out to achieve it.
+In time people will see you for you, and actions speak louder than words.
+What others think of you is for them.
+What you feel about yourself is for you.
+You should never think you are what someone else thinks you are.
+You should think you are who you want to be.

-None of us are perfect, and we are all imperfectly perfect, mistakes are made to learn and grow, we learn to be who we want to be, with mistakes, life lessons, time and patience.
+None of us is perfect, and we are all imperfectly perfect.
+Mistakes are made to learn and grow.
+We learn to be who we want to be, with mistakes, life lessons, time and patience.

-Wherever you are if you’re out, do your best to stay out and keep going, if your In get out as soon as you can, but do what’s right for you and stay safe.
+Wherever you are, if you’re out, do your best to stay out and keep going.
+If your In gets out as soon as you can, but do what’s right for you and stay safe.